Welsh Conservatives

 The Welsh Conservative Party (Plaid Ceidwadwyr Cymreig), commonly the Welsh Conservatives (Ceidwadwyr Cymreig), is the branch of the United Kingdom Conservative Party that operates in Wales.
+They currently hold 7 of the 96 seats in the Senedd and none of the 32 Welsh seats in the House of Commons.
+In Senedd elections, the Conservatives are the fourth-most supported party but have at times been second and third.
 At Westminster elections and as of 1999, it was the second-most popular political party in Wales by vote share, having obtained the second-largest share of the vote at every general election since 1931.
-In Senedd elections, the Conservatives are currently the second-most supported party but have at times been third.
-Presently, they hold 14 of the 60 seats in the Senedd and none of the 32 Welsh seats in the House of Commons.